Nikon Df vs Sony A7S II

-Both the Df and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the Df does not have a direct predecessor.
+Both the Df and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon Df and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (16.2 vs 12MP) with a 16% higher linear resolution.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.